Let’s talk about the biggest downside to daycare and preschool. The downside has become extremely apparent post pandemic.

 It’s been very tiring homeschooling him all day while having a baby to take care of as well.
 However, we’ve also really helped him grow and learn.
 He loves homeschooling and being around us.
 We also cherish the time we have with him.

-Over 10 months, my son and wife only got since once.
-He had a runny nose and a slight cough and was better after four days.
-I didn’t end up getting sick at all.
-I’ll take that as a win!
+Over 18 months since the pandemic began, my son and wife only got since once.
+They had a runny nose and a slight cough and was better after 4-5 days.
+I didn’t end up getting sick at all, thank goodness.

 Due to this homeschooling experience, we may very well homeschool our kids through middle school.
 This way, we can spend more time with them, travel the world, and be more free.
 Let’s see!